baumrock/RockDaemon/readme.md

-# RockDeamon
+# RockDaemon

-Please see baumrock.com/RockDeamon or check out the docs folder.
+Please see baumrock.com/RockDaemon or check out the docs folder.